skalenetwork/skale-network/updates/OCTOBER-2020.md

 During this month, key areas that the team was focused on, are:

 -   Mainnet Phase 2 support and bug fixes
--   DKG process improvements and gas usage optimisations
+-   DKG process improvements and gas usage optimizations
 -   Bounty algorithm updates to make payments per calendar month
 -   Schains enhancements and stability features in Skaled
 -   SKALE Consensus: moving to BLAKE3 hash, OpenSSL for ECDSA verification and other performance improvements